zellyirigon/data_cleansing_preprocessing_with_numpy/README.md

-# Big Data Real-Time Analytics with Python and Spark
+# Data Cleansing and Preprocessing with Numpy

-Welcome to the README for my data science project focusing on Big Data real-time analytics using Python and Spark. 📊 This project demonstrates the practical application of these technologies in managing and analyzing large-scale datasets, emphasizing the critical role of data preparation in enabling successful analytics. 🚀
+Welcome to the README for my data science project focusing on Numpy. 📊 This project demonstrates the practical application of these technologies in managing and analysing large-scale datasets, emphasising the critical role of data preparation in enabling successful analytics. 🚀

 ## Project Introduction

-The goal of this project is to showcase how Python and Spark can be utilized for real-time analytics, particularly in handling and analyzing large volumes of data efficiently. 🌐
+The goal of this project is to showcase how Numpy can be utilised for real-time analytics, particularly in handling and analysing large volumes of data efficiently. 🌐

 ## Dataset Description